marcusgia2505/classsExGameInstructions/docs/043_programming.rst

 ============== =========
 $lang          Actual Language (0: German, 1: English, 2: Spanish)
 $round         Current Round
-$id            Player ID (unique in all games, decisions are stored with the playerid)
+$id            participant ID (unique in all games, decisions are stored with the participantid)
 $subject       Subject ID (unique in game, starts from 1,...)
 $role          Role ID (if set)
 $treatment     Treatment ID (if set)